Jobs for Ex Teachers – Careers to Make Use of Your Education Experience

 If classroom teaching is not for you (or at least not full time), maybe creating books, websites, educational games or other teaching resources is?
 There’s a great demand for high quality teaching resources from both the public and private education sector.

-Companies that create teaching resources are often looking for ex-teachers to join their team.
+Companies that create teaching resources are often offering jobs for former teachers to join their team.

 You can also sell teaching resources that you have created through teaching resources marketplaces, such as TES, which launched its premium teaching resources marketplace in 2015.